Best Calorie Tracker App: Count Macros and Lose Weight

 5. Calorie tracking can also help you manage your blood sugar levels if you have diabetes.

-6. By keeping track of your calorie intake, you can also help to reduce your risk of heart disease.
+6. By keeping track of your calorie intake, you can also help reduce your risk of heart disease.

 7. Calorie counting can also help to improve your cholesterol levels.

-8. If you have any food allergies, tracking your calories can help you avoid foods that trigger your allergies.
+1. If you have any food allergies, tracking your calories can help you avoid foods that trigger your allergies.

-9. Calorie counting can also help you make sure you’re getting enough nutrients in your diet.
+2. Calorie counting can also help you make sure you’re getting enough nutrients in your diet.

-10. Tracking your calories can also help to motivate you to stay on track with your healthy eating goals.
+3. Tracking your calories can also help to motivate you to stay on track with your healthy eating goals.

 If you have decided to start a new diet and you have difficulties staying on the right track, you can put your trust in CareClinic.
 The application will allow you to monitor your progress and make sure that you achieve your weight loss goals.
 You can use it to analyze your favorite meals and add the caloric content for each; moreover, as you will see below, you can also add macro- and micronutrients.

 Upon deciding to lose weight, you will embark on a journey that will change your life forever.
-A lot of energy will be dedicated to keeping track of your food intake, the number of calories and so on.
+A lot of energy will be dedicated to keeping track of your food intake, the number of calories, and so on.
 Apart from using CareClinic’s health app as a food calorie counter, you can rely on it to write about your feelings.

-You can write daily entries about your mood and how you are feeling in general, identifying a connection between various states – angry, stressed, anxious, etc. – and food (emotional eating).
+You can write daily entries about your mood and how you are feeling in general, identifying a connection between various states – angry, stressed, anxious, etc., and food (emotional eating).
 Upon reviewing those entries, you will be able to change your diet for the better and reduce the risk of unhealthy cravings.

 Try the CareClinic app